dtodd-wipeos/Ebay-WooCommerce-Shim/readme.md

 it will update its database with ebay events (sold status, and new product listings), which will determine what gets updated on the WooCommerce site.

+## Things to fix

+* Product Attributes are getting uploaded, but do not appear until manually clicking "update" on each product in the admin interface
+* You have to run the program twice.
+First to download all the products from ebay, and a second time to upload them.
+They should all happen in the same execution call
+* Switch product uploads to a bulk action to save on tons of time.
+Products take ~1 second per api request; With 250, this took over an hour (when also uploading images) - https://woocommerce.github.io/woocommerce-rest-api-docs/?python#batch-update-products
+* Possibly bulk upload images

 ## Getting Started

 The workflow is mostly the same for development and production, except the goal for development is to not spend